 Studies show that this compound can profoundly benefit individuals suffering from digestive upsets such as hypochlorhydria, a deficiency of stomach acid production.

-Normally, healthy stomachs can produce enough gastric acid to kill off bacterial and parasitic infestations.
-But when people experience deficiencies in producing stomach acid, they are more likely to have bacterial and intestinal infections, as well as the increased presence of intestinal parasites .
+Normally, healthy stomachs can produce enough gastric acid to kill off harmful organisms.
+But when people experience deficiencies in producing stomach acid, they are more likely to have bacterial and intestinal infections, as well as the increased presence of harmful organisms .

 Betaine HCL also has the ability to help the stomach to break down fats and proteins in the food we eat.
 It also assists the general detoxification processes in the body.
 It is an essential component for metabolizing and absorbing food, and is particularly needed for assimilating proteins, vitamin B12, calcium and iron.